Victor Marrero: Federal judicial service

-Marrero is a United States District Judge of the United States District Court for the Southern District of New York.
-Marrero was nominated by President Bill Clinton on May 27, 1999, to a seat vacated by Sonia Sotomayor.
+Marrero was nominated by President Bill Clinton on May 27, 1999 to serve as a United States district judge of the United States District Court for the Southern District of New York.
+He was nominated to a seat vacated by Sonia Sotomayor.
 He was confirmed by the United States Senate on October 1, 1999, and received commission on October 5, 1999.
-He took Senior Status at the end of 2010.
+He assumed senior status on December 31, 2010.

 Notable cases

-He is well known for twice striking down elements of the USA PATRIOT Act, most recently in September 2007, stating that the provision in question "offends the fundamental constitutional principles of checks and balances and separation of powers."
+Marrero is well known for twice striking down elements of the USA PATRIOT Act, most recently in September 2007, stating that the provision in question "offends the fundamental constitutional principles of checks and balances and separation of powers."

-On October 7, 2019, Marrero dismissed an attempt by President Trump to prevent his accountants from complying with a New York prosecutor's subpoena for eight years of President Donald Trump's tax returns.
+On October 7, 2019, Marrero dismissed an attempt by President Donald Trump to prevent his accountants from complying with a New York prosecutor's subpoena for eight years of President Donald Trump's tax returns.

 On February 11, 2020, Marrero allowed T-Mobile and Sprint to complete their merger after nine states and the District of Columbia sought to block it.

 On August 20, 2020, Marrero dismissed another attempt by President Trump to allow his accountants to disregard the New York prosecutor's subpoena for eight years of the president's tax returns.
 In the ruling, he held that the prosecutor's grand jury subpoena was valid and the Presidents attempts to challenge it were dilatory and without merit.